erikgrinaker/python-chrono/doc/source/usage.rst

  * Weeks start on Sunday
  * The first week of a year is the week which contains January 1st

-By default, the ISO calendar is used.
+By default the calendar set in :attr:`chrono.DEFAULT_CALENDAR` is used, normally :class:`chrono.calendar.ISOCalendar`.
+To use another calendar, either set it as the default in :attr:`chrono.DEFAULT_CALENDAR`, or pass the proper calendar to :class:`chrono.Date`.
 As can be seen above, this only affects functionality related to week numbers or week days.

 :class:`chrono.Date` has a number of methods for retreiving calendar-related